equinor/omnia-tutorial/exercises/consume/index.rst

   Note: if running this in DataBricks then wrap the last line in a *display()* block so it is shown correctly e.g.

+  TODO: Below code does not work... display(df_plot) works-ish...
+We do not get the nice graph as pictured in completed notebook below.

    .. code:: python

       ...